kmdouglass/website/posts/why-is-camera-read-noise-gaussian-distributed/index.md

 The reason for my conclusion that I can ignore the details so long as there are many steps is the following:

-We can model the error introduced by each step as a random variable.
+I can model the error introduced by each step as a random variable.
 Let's assume that each step is independent of the others.
 The result of camera readout is a sum of a large number of independent random variables.
 And of course the [Central Limit Theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) states that the distribution of the sum of random variables tends towards a normal distribution, i.e. Gaussian, as the number of random variables tends towards infinity.
 This happens regardless of the distributions of the underlying random variables.

 So read noise can appear to be effectively Gaussian so long as there are many steps along the path of conversion from photoelectrons to pixel values and each step has a chance of introducing an error.